 But, if you’ve just stumbled across this article, I’d like to suggest you consider making use of chrome rims to accessorize your car and come back to learn how to take good care of them.
 Go ahead, Google is your friend.
 You’ll know where I’m coming from.

 Anyway, on to the main matter.
 While chrome rims can make your car as pretty as a young Winona Ryder, they call for an equal amount of maintenance and care to ensure a long run as they

 Cleaning Chrome Rims

-Now that we’ve talked about the whys, let’s get to the main thing – Cleaning your chrome rims so
+Before we talk about anything else, let’s get to the main thing—cleaning your chrome rims so